-Our online application will guide you to submit an application for a course at the University of Melbourne.
+Our online application will guide you to submit an application for a course and/or scholarship at the University of Melbourne.

 Before you start your application, check the course webpage carefully for any specific application requirements that apply.

 Some frequently-asked questions about the application process appear below.
 If you experience technical difficulties with the online application, please see Application help.

 - You will first need to register as an applicant.
 If you apply for multiple courses you will only need to complete this section once.
 You will be asked to supply your personal details and at the end you will be emailed with temporary log in details.
 If you have studied previously at the University of Melbourne or have previously applied but not enrolled you will not need to do this step as you will already have a login and password.

 - Once you have received your temporary log in details you can log in to the system and begin applying for courses.
 You should check Course Search first to decide which course(s) you want to apply for.